input-output-hk/marlowe/docs/using-marlowe.md

                sch :: Map.Map (IdentChoice, Person) ConcreteChoice
              }
 ```
-and so at the start the state contains no information,
+and so, at the start, the state contains no information,
 ```haskell
 start_state = State Map.empty Map.empty
 ```
-and at each block the `OS` contains a random number and the current block number, so for the cases above
+and, at each block, the `OS` contains a random number and the current block number, so for the cases above
 ```haskell
 os0 = OS 42 1
 os1 = OS 42 2
 ```
-Before For the contract to progress, it needs to be presented with inputs, as represented by the `Input` type, which has  four components
+For the contract to progress, it needs to be presented with inputs, as represented by the `Input` type, which has  four components
   - a set `cc` of cash commitments made at that step
   - a set `rc` of cash redemptions made at that step
   - a map `rp` of payment requests made at that step, and